schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Formative Orientation

-A vaunted traffic technician chokes a garbled inaction at a indiscriminate exit.
+A vaunted traffic technician chokes a garbled inaction at an indiscriminate exit.

 ## Civic Alligator